 How To Make Pioneer Woman Lemon Icebox Pie

-- Make and bake the crust: Preheat the oven to 350°F (175°C).
-In a medium bowl, combine the graham cracker crumbs, granulated sugar, and melted butter.
-Mix with a fork until all the crumbs are moistened.
-Press this mixture firmly into the bottom and up the sides of a 9-inch pie plate.
-Bake for 10 minutes until set, then let it cool on a wire rack for about 10 minutes.
+- Prep and bake the crust: Preheat oven to 350°F. In a bowl, mix graham cracker crumbs, sugar, and melted butter.
+Press firmly into a 9-inch pie plate.
+Bake for 10 minutes and let it cool slightly.

-- Mix the filling: In a separate medium bowl, whisk together the sweetened condensed milk, fresh lemon juice, egg yolks, and lemon zest until smooth and fully combined.
+- Make the filling: In a large bowl, whisk together the sweetened condensed milk, lemon juice, egg yolks, and lemon zest until smooth and combined.

-- Bake the pie: Pour the lemon filling into the slightly cooled graham cracker crust.
-Bake for about 15 minutes, until the center of the pie is set but still has a slight jiggle to it.
+- Bake the pie: Pour the filling into the pre-baked crust.
+Bake for 15 minutes, or until the center is set but still slightly jiggly.

-- Cool and chill: Let the pie cool on a wire rack for 30 minutes.
-Afterwards, transfer it to the refrigerator and chill for at least 2 hours until it is completely cold and firm.
+- Cool and chill: Let the pie cool at room temperature for 30 minutes.
+Then refrigerate it for at least 2 hours until fully chilled and set.

 Recipe Tips